-The default music player app in Windows 10, Groove Music, boasts a minimalist design and some good library management options.
-Despite all improvements, some users experience frequent crashes and shutdowns with Groove Music on Windows 10.
+The default music player app in Windows 11/10, the Media Player app, boasts a minimalist design and some good library management options.
+Despite all improvements, some users experience frequent crashes and shutdowns with Media Player app on Windows.
 The problem occurs mainly due to an app error or an incorrect setting.

-If Groove Music player crashes or is not working, not opening or not playing on your Windows 10, follow these troubleshooting steps to fix the problem.
+If the Media Player app crashes or is not working, not opening, or not playing on your Windows 11/10, follow these troubleshooting steps to fix the problem.

 1] Verify App settings